-As outline in Section 2.4, the mining area is predominantly made up of layers of mudstone, siltstone, sandstone and coal.
+As outlined in Section 2.4, the mining area geology is predominantly made up of layers of mudstone, siltstone, sandstone and coal.
 Overburden is generally between 10 m to 150 m thick.
 These materials are generally not acid forming and there has been no indication of acid drainage from any dump areas or within pits at Jellinbah Mine to date.
 As such no specific strategies have been developed to manage acid drainage.
-Water monitoring programs as well as the REMP will identify any future change that may require attention.
-Water quality monitoring results to-date indicate slightly alkaline runoff from pits and overburden (see Section 6).
+Water monitoring programs as well as the REMP identify trends in the sites water quality that may require attention.
+Water quality monitoring results to-date indicate no presence of acid generation with water stored in the mine affected water dams being slightly alkaline (see Section 6).